SeidenGroup/pfgrep/README.md

 The flags that can be passed are:

+* `-A`: Prints the number of lines specified until the end of file or another match.
 * `-c`: Counts the matched lines in each file.
 Implies `-q`.
 * `-e`: Uses a pattern to match.
 * `-F`: Don't use a regular expression, match substrings literally.